-There are several factors that may contribute to the development of this condition.
-These factors need to be assessed and where possible, corrected with direction from a physiotherapist and may include:
+There are numerous factors which may in isolation or combination contribute to the development of this condition.
+These factors should be assessed and corrected, where possible, by an experienced physiotherapist.
+These contributing factors may include:

-- a lifestyle that has involved large amounts of lifting, sitting, bending or twisting
+- a lifestyle involving excessive lifting, sitting, bending or twisting

-- history of injury or trauma to the lower back
+- a history of lower back trauma or injury

 - inappropriate lifting technique

 Some patients with spinal degeneration do not improve adequately, despite having appropriate physiotherapy treatment and management.
 In these situations, other intervention may be indicated.
 This may include: